ocaml-forge/forge.ocamlcore.org/content/projects/ocaml-freetds.md

 no_index: true
 ---

 OCaml-FreeTDS is a binding to the ct-lib component of the FreeTDS library for accessing Sybase and Microsoft (or other TDS) database servers.
-Code and bug tracker on https://github.com/kennknowles/ocaml-freetds

 * Admins:
   * [user144](/users/user144)